-EMS Acute Coronary Syndrome Guideline
+EMS Acute Coronary Syndrome Guidelines

-If field activation criteria for a STEMI is met (see page 26), declare a STEMI Alert and expedite transport to appropriate STEMI Receiving Center.
-If anticipated time from First Medical Contact with EMS to time of PCI at the STEMI Receiving Center is greater than 120 minutes (about 2 hours), consider transport to closest STEMI Referring Center (non-PCI capable) and complete the fibrinolytic checklist.
-Notify facility within 10 minutes of identification of positive STEMI 12-lead ECG.
+If field activation criteria for a STEMI is met (see page 25), declare a STEMI Alert within 10 minutes of identification of positive STEMI 12-lead ECG when clinically feasible and expedite transport to appropriate STEMI Receiving Center.
+If the anticipated time from First Medical Contact with EMS to time of PCI at the STEMI Receiving Center is greater than 120 minutes (by either ground or air medical transport), consider transport to closest STEMI Referring Center (non-PCI capable) and complete the fibrinolytic checklist.